 Somalisa Camp – Hwange National Park

-Somalisa recently upgraded its facilities which deftly combine luxurious comfort with immaculate service and an extensive wildlife experience you won’t want to miss.
+Somalisa recently upgraded its facilities which deftly combines luxurious comfort with immaculate service and an extensive wildlife experience you won’t want to miss.
 Somalisa has seven sophisticated furnished sail-tents with gauze sliding doors, a glass wood-burner fireplace, en-suite bathrooms, and an indoor and outdoor shower, along with a beautiful copper slipper-style bath.
-The main deck is a split-level with separate lounge and dining area, plus a splash pool for guests directly overlooking another pool frequented by elephants – the natural watering hole is frequented by other wildlife too, including lions and leopards.
+The main deck is a split-level with a separate lounge and dining area, plus a splash pool for guests directly overlooking another pool frequented by elephants – the natural watering hole is frequented by other wildlife too, including lions and leopards.
 Somali prides itself on being an eco-camp with green and solar facilities.
-It also offers unrivaled wildlife guiding by local experts including the guides that regularly spotted Cecil the Lion and now keep an eye on his extended family and cubs.
+It also offers unrivalled wildlife guided by local experts including the guides that regularly spotted Cecil the Lion and now keep an eye on his extended family and cubs.

 Singita Pamushana Camp –Malilangwe

 Singita Pamushana has six luxury suites and a villa all catered in VIP safari-lodge style with views of the Malilangwe Dam.
-The dam and reserve is a particular draw because of the plethora of endangered species that can be spotted.
-Also on view through guided walks are Baobab trees, the cathedral-like Mopane forests, and scattering of more than 100 rock art sites that date back almost two millennia.
+The dam and reserve are a particular draw because of the plethora of endangered species that can be spotted.
+Also on view through guided walks are Baobab trees, the cathedral-like Mopane forests, and a scattering of more than 100 rock art sites that date back almost two millennia.
 Other activities offered include game drives, golf, horse riding and tennis.

 Vundu Camp – Mana Pools

 Vundu is a discreet yet expansive lavish tented camp right on the banks of the mighty Zambezi River on the edge of Mana Pools National Park.
 Its location is a prime game spot with the chance to get a completely unspoiled and adventure-filled safari experience.
-With its unique situation on the pan, guests can also get out and watch as the wildlife come right to them or explore the surroundings by foot.
+With its unique situation on the pan, guests can also get out and watch as the wildlife come right to them or explore the surroundings on foot.
 Vundu is also one of the best places to see the elusive African wild dog.

 Vundu has eight luxury large room tents, including a two-bedroom, two-bathroom tent, with an open-air shower.
-The main lodge is situated amid a canopy of riverine trees right on the banks on the Zambezi River.
-With the main desk raised ten meters above the river, it’s the perfect place to enjoy a cocktail and watch the elephants at the water’s edge.
+The main lodge is situated amid a canopy of riverine trees right on the banks of the Zambezi River.
+With the main deck raised ten meters above the river, it’s the perfect place to enjoy a cocktail and watch the elephants at the water’s edge.
 Activities on offer include game drives and canoeing safaris as well as guided walks through the game-rich floodplain and river channels.

 Matobo Hills Lodge – Matobo Nature Reserve

-Located just fifty kilometers from Bulawayo, the Matobo Hills Lodge is perched on a rocky outcrop with sweeping panoramic views of the Matobo National Reserve, a beautifully stark and distinct locale known for its alien-like massive rock formations and granite outcrops as well as a striking collection of ancient rock and cave paintings depicting Zimbabwe’s rich historical legacy.
+Located just fifty kilometres from Bulawayo, the Matobo Hills Lodge is perched on a rocky outcrop with sweeping panoramic views of the Matobo National Reserve, a beautifully stark and distinct locale known for its alien-like massive rock formations and granite outcrops as well as a striking collection of ancient rock and cave paintings depicting Zimbabwe’s rich historical legacy.
 From the lodge’s lounge/bar area guests are treated to impressive views of Maleme Valley and Mount Ififi in the distance.